birdglove2/guildfi-assignment/README.md

   2. Let user approve and Backend use `transferFrom` with my hardcoded private key.
   3. Frontend let client sign `transfer` transaction and send back to Backend to proceed.
   4. Frontend let client call `transfer` themselves and send back `txHash` to Backend to proceed.
-- However, approach `1` is impossible since the private key should not leave the client.
+- However, approach `i` is impossible since the private key should not leave the client.
-  Approach `2` requires trust from client.
-Approach `3` This seems to be great approach since the signed transaction cannot be manipulated by anyone.
+  Approach `ii` requires trust from client.
+Approach `iii` This seems to be great approach since the signed transaction cannot be manipulated by anyone.
 Unfortunately, I can't figure out how to do it right now.
-Therefore, approach `4` is the only possible approach that I found and can use in this assignment.
+Therefore, approach `iv` is the only possible approach that I found and can use in this assignment.

 - So, after client transferred token, browser wallet will return transaction hash.
-Then, Frontend can send the hash to backend, using `POST /` in transaction service, to proceed.
+Then, Frontend can send the hash to backend, using `POST /api/v1/transaction` to proceed.

 ### 2.2 Backend write to database with double-entry bookkeeping